-The surgery takes about 3 hours typically.
-Most patients have mild discomfort and many don’t even require pain medication.
-Patients are up and about the next day and have a rapid recovery with the exception of strenuous activity or exercise or lifting over 10 lbs which is avoided for 2 weeks following surgery to inimize any risk of bleeding.
+Most patients have mild discomfort, and many don’t even require pain medication.
+Patients are up and about the next day and have a rapid recovery with the exception of strenuous activity, vigorous exercise, or lifting over 10 lbs.
+These activities need to avoided for two weeks following surgery to minimize any risk of bleeding.

-You can shower the next day after surgery.
-Exercise can be resumed 2 weeks after surgery.
-Most patients are off work for a day or so, maybe several days at the most depending on their job requirements.
+You can shower the next day, and exercise can be resumed two weeks after surgery.
+Most patients are off work for a day or so—maybe several days at the most—depending on their job requirements.